-Connecting In a Web Browser
+Connecting in a Web Browser

-- Type the IP address of the camera in a web browser. or - Use the included Camera Finder software and locate the camera on the IP Finder list, then double-click the camera to open the Viewer software in your web browser. - Log in to the camera with the appropriate User Name and Password.
+1. Type the IP address of the camera in a web browser. or

+Use the included Camera Finder software and locate the camera on the IP Finder list, then double-click the camera to open the Viewer software in your web browser.

-The default User name is admin and the default Password is 1234.
+- 2. Log in to the camera with the appropriate User Name and Password. - Note The default User name is admin and the default Password is 1234.

 The username and password are case sensitive.
+The username must be lower case to work with AvertX NVRs.